Skip to Content

 How to Thicken Teriyaki Sauce (10 ways)

-What Is Teriyaki Sauce?
+🤷 What Is Teriyaki Sauce?

-Best Ways to Use Teriyaki Sauce
+📌 How to Use Teriyaki Sauce

-Ways to Thicken Teriyaki Sauce
+💡 Ways to Thicken Teriyaki Sauce

 Add Oil or Butter

-If you want a quick and convenient way to thicken teriyaki sauce and give it a creamy texture, oil or butter is what you’ll want to use.
+If you want a quick and convenient way to thicken teriyaki sauce with an added bonus creamy texture, oil or butter is just what you need.
 The oil or butter blends with the other ingredients when heated, creating a smooth and glossy finish.
-However, avoid adding too much oil or butter, as it can make the sauce greasy and overpowering.
+You should add them gradually while stirring and monitoring the consistency.
+A neutral-flavored oil or unsalted butter is best if you want to avoid altering the taste of the teriyaki sauce.

 Add Cornstarch

-Cornstarch has always been a commonly used thickener to give a smooth texture to different sauces, including teriyaki sauce.
+Cornstarch has always been a commonly used thickener to give a smooth texture to different sauces.
+It’s the perfect thickener as it’s flavorless and odorless, and since it’s derived from corn, it’s gluten-free.
 If you plan on using it to thicken teriyaki sauce, create a slurry by mixing a small amount of it with cold water.
 Then, add the slurry to the sauce while stirring constantly.
-As the sauce heats up, the cornstarch will thicken up the sauce.
+Adding a small amount at the end of cooking is your best shot at avoiding clumping or over-thickening.

 Use Wheat Flour